 broad-spectrum preservatives should be used*. they need to be used for safety. it doesn’t matter where on the “purity” scale you fall, preservatives are necessary. period. i consider myself closer to the purist end of the scale and i formulate with them, i’m just careful with which ones i use.

-if you’re an absolute “purist,” you probably are a 100% crunchy lucky unicorn and only formulate anhydrous products or dry products for personal and quick use, sans preservatives. if that works for you, honestly HIGH FIVE.
+if you’re an absolute “purist,” you likely only formulate anhydrous products or dry products for personal and quick use, sans preservatives. if that works for you, honestly HIGH FIVE.
 BUT – know that there are “natural” (there’s that word that gets people all riled up) preservatives that pass challenge tests, like aspen bark extract powder (water-soluble) and elderberry extract (oil-soluble).

 BOTTOM LINE: if you have anything with an aqueous ingredient, you need a broad-spectrum preservative. no exceptions.

 for example, you can’t make a “tea” hydrating mist and keep it out on your counter for weeks with no preservatives. it will grow bacteria rapidly and pose a health risk. no bueno my friends.